MacoskoLab/Macosko-Pipelines/tools/slide-tags-example/README.md

 * seurat.qs: Seurat object with both RNA data and spatial coordinates
 * summary.pdf: a visual summary of the RNA and spatial data

+**commands**:
+1. julia spatial-count.jl spatial_data spaial_data/Puck.csv
+2. Rscript run-positioning.R

+Scripts and .wdl tasks can be found in Macosko-Pipelines/spatial-count and Macosko-Pipelines/positioning for steps 1 and 2, respectively